stormalf/grafana_ibmi/README.md

 ## current status

-For now yarn run build fails at 92% with the following error : javascript heap out of memory when processing SourceMapDevToolPlugin.
+Yarn run build fails at 92% with the following error : javascript heap out of memory when processing SourceMapDevToolPlugin.

 same issue using :